 Forming a valuable collaboration

-A smart office solution is often the missing piece in a smart workplace strategy.
+Office optimization is often the missing piece in a workplace strategy.
 That is why we strive to understand the needs associated with hybrid working.
 We’re happy that our product drives while harnessing our product to drive growth for our partners.
 After a positive first meeting with Martela, a collaboration soon began in June 2021, based on a need to provide customers with hybrid working solutions that could accentuate Martela’s workplace ideology.

 Inger recalled, “Ever since the first contact with Mapiq, we found a good and open tone for discussing business opportunities that could provide benefits for both parties, which has been a strong part of our relationship so far.”